MANISH-K-07/SphinxATS/README.md

 # 🐍 SphinxATS

-### Automated Resume Screening & Ranking System
+### Automated Resume Screening & Ranking System (Flask + NLP)

 SphinxATS is a Flask-based web application that automates resume screening and ranking based on job descriptions using Natural Language Processing techniques.
+This system demonstrates how Machine Learning can assist HR professionals in filtering and ranking candidates efficiently.

 ---